DHTMLX/docs-suite/docs/grid/api/history/remove_method.md

 # remove()

-@short: removes the last action from the history
+@short: removes the last action from the Grid history

 :::note
-If the history is empty or the module is disabled, the operation is ignored, and an error event is triggered (for a disabled module).
+If the history is empty or the module is disabled, the operation is ignored, and the [`error`](grid/api/history/error_event.md) event is triggered (for a disabled module).
 :::

 @signature: {'remove(): void;'}